cedardb/docs/content/references/datatypes/uuid.md

 ### uuid_extract_timestamp

-`uuid_extract_timestamp` extracts the timestamp with time zone of a uuid of version 1 or 7.
+`uuid_extract_timestamp` extracts the timestamp with time zone of a UUID of version 1 or 7.
 Otherwise, the function returns `NULL`.

 ```sql
 SET timezone = 'Europe/Berlin'; --The timestamp displayed depends on the timezone